 He performed his Hajj in 1324.
 According to Levztion, the journey across Africa to Makkah took more than a year.

-Tuat attracted traders from as far as Majorca and Egypt and its traders included Jews as well as Muslims.
+Tuat attracted traders from as far away as Majorca and Egypt, and its traders included Jews as well as Muslims.

 When he arrived in Egypt, Mansa Musa camped near the Pyramids for three days.
 He then sent a gift of 50,000 dinars to the Sultan of Egypt before settling in Cairo for three months.

 The Sultan lent him his palace for the summer and made sure that his entourage was treated well.